mpkondrashin/vulrem/README.md

 #### Create custom policy
-Open Deep Security Web console, and go to **Policies** and create new policy or pick existing policy that will be configured by vulrem.
+Open Deep Security Web console, and go to **Policies** and create new policy or pick existing policy that will be configured by VulRem.
 This policy should be the root policy for all servers running containers.

 #### Get policy ID